PeteCookson/Devaki-Yoga/README.md

 * Blog

-The Blog page has information relevant to the site, clear images to support the document, blogs are sepaated by the Signup CTA.
+The Blog page has information relevant to the site, clear images to support the document, blogs are separated by the sign-up CTA.

 ## Skeleton Plane
 ---